schnnmbr/plugins/sumome/Readme.txt

-===  Double your Email Subscribers + Double your Sharing by SumoMe ===
+===  Free Tools to grow your Email List, Social Sharing and Analytics ===
 Contributors: SumoMe
-Tags: widget,MailChimp, Aweber, Infusionsoft, madmimi, campaign monitor, constant contact, newsletter, get response,  subscribe, popup, exit intent, growth, subscribers, twitter, share, social plugin,  social sharing, subscription, email form, share, admin, posts, sharing, social , social media , links, popover, click to tweet , twitter , analytics , newsletter,  mail, lightbox, analytics, bookmarking, newsletter, bookmarks,  email, Facebook, floating social buttons, gmail, google plus, image bookmarking, Image sharing, email, pinterest plugin, pintrest, share image,   sharebar, sharing, social bookmarking, social media, getresponse, social plugin, tweet button, twitter, heat map, heatmaps, share bar, contact form, pinterest plugin, scroll map, content analytics, inbound marketing, mailing list, share buttons
+Tags: MailChimp, Aweber, Infusionsoft, Mad Mimi, Campaign Monitor, constant contact,  GetResponse, Eloqua,  ActiveCampaign, MyEmma, Infusionsoft, Feedblitz, HubSpot, Sailthru, Vero, Zapier, Ontraport, Pardot, Klaviyo, popup, exit intent, growth, subscribers, twitter, facebook share, social plugin,  social sharing, subscription, email form, share,  sharing, social , social media buttons , links, click to tweet ,  analytics , newsletter,  widget,lightbox, analytics, newsletter, newsletter, Facebook, floating social buttons, google plus, image bookmarking, Image sharing,  pinterest plugin, pintrest, share image,   sharebar, sharing, social bookmarking, social plugin, sms, tweet button,  heat map, heatmaps, twitter share, contact form, scroll box, content analytics, inbound marketing, mailing list, share buttons
 Requires at least: 3.0.1
-Tested up to: 4.0
+Tested up to: 4.2.1
 Stable tag: 4.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The free and easiest way to double your email subscribers.
-Also includes Sharing tools to double your traffic from Facebook, Twitter, Pinterest and more.
+Free and easy way to double your email subscribers.
+And Sharing tools to double your traffic from Facebook, Twitter, Pinterest & more.

 == Description ==

 Most blogs are designed for hit-and-run readers.
 People find your blog, read your article, and leave.
 Wouldn't it be nice if some of those people subscribe or share your amazing post?

-SumoMe provides the tools you need to grow your blog by engaging your readers.
-The features of this plugin will make it easy for your readers share your articles and engage in your community.
-Highlighter makes it easy to tweet about your article by selecting popular parts of your writing (like Kindle and Medium); ImageSharer makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter; while the List Builder tool in this plugin will let you create a fancy lightbox popover to [build email subscriptions](http://sumome.com/) (for MailChimp, GetResponse, Aweber, or others).
+>SumoMe provides free tools you need to grow your WordPress site.
+This plugin will make it easy for your readers to join your email list, share your articles and optimize with analytics.
+The free tools include:
+>
+>`List Builder` will let you create a fancy lightbox pop up to [build email subscriptions](http://sumome.com/?src=wordpress) (for MailChimp, Aweber, GetResponse, MyEmma, ActiveCampaign, Infusionsoft, HubSpot, Feedblitz, Ontraport, Klaviyo, Constant Contact, Mad Mimi, Vero, Zapier, Pardot, or others).
+>
+>`Share` makes it insanely easy for people to share on mobile or web all of your great content.
+>
+>`Scroll Box` is an email collection box triggered by how far your reader makes it down the screen.
+>
+>`Smart Bar` is a Floating Bar that can appear at the top or bottom of your website.
+You can encourage people to subscribe to your newsletter, go to a specific page or follow you on your social networks.
+>
+>`Heat Maps` help you see where people are clicking (or not) on your website.
+>
+>`Highlighter` makes it easy to click to tweet about your article by selecting popular parts of your writing (like Kindle and Medium).
+>
+>`Image Sharer` makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter.
+>
+>And even more great free tools in our Sumo Store.

-Now, people will find your blog, read your article, share your article on Twitter/Facebook/Pinterest, and subscribe via email to your MailChimp email newsletter.
+Now, people will find your blog, read your article, share your article on Twitter/Facebook/Pinterest, and subscribe via email to your email newsletter.

 = Features =

-* Easy integration with any WordPress theme
+* Free and Easy integration with any WordPress theme
 * Simple email integration with MailChimp, Aweber, Constant Contact, and Campaign Monitor
+* 100% mobile optimized.
+A lot of your traffic is mobile, make sure your tools are too
 * Asynchronous loading that won't affect page load speed
 * Total control over which growth features to enable
 * Easy sharing on Twitter